slatermccue/PygRisk/ReadMe.md

 have lots of events competing for my attention.
 I'm writing this Readme.md June 10, 2024.
 Let's see how far we get by August 10!

+### Note 5:
+- added map assets
+   - drew a map in notebook and imported a photo of it into Krita
+   - using stylus, drew each country on its own layer
+   - saved each country layer as its own png

 ### Note 4:
 - testing changing the mouse to a sword like the original Mac Risk game
   - use testMaskClickerV5.py to see the results